Pranay0205/Pranay0205/README.md

 # Hi there, I'm Pranay! 👋

 ## 🚀 About Me:
-I've been obsessed with backend development since building my first Go API.
-There's something addictive about clean REST endpoints, type-safe database operations, and watching everything just work together.
+I’m a developer with roots in frontend and a growing passion for backend engineering.
+I started out building UIs, but over time I’ve been loving the backend more and more - designing APIs, architecting services, and making data flow cleanly across systems.

-Currently finishing my Master's at UMass Dartmouth while hunting for backend or full-stack roles working with Go, Python, or TypeScript.
-Check out my repos for projects like Chirpy (Go REST API), Emporia (e-commerce platform with React + Flask), CoachLint (VS Code extension that won runner-up at Boot.dev), and other experiments in building scalable systems.
+I’m wrapping up my Master’s at UMass Dartmouth and looking for backend or full-stack roles where I can bring together Go, Python, and TypeScript to build scalable, production-ready applications.
+Some highlights: Chirpy (Go REST API), Emporia (React + Flask e-commerce), and CoachLint (VS Code extension, Boot.dev hackathon runner-up).

 ## 🌐 Connect with me:
 [![Website](https://img.shields.io/badge/Website-FF7139?style=for-the-badge&logo=Firefox-Browser&logoColor=white)](https://pranayghuge.com)